-For a long time, we have recognised email to be a core communications channel.
-With 37% of UK companies stating that email is the most important means of communications with their customer base it’s a key channel for generating revenue.
+For a long time, we have recognised email to be a core communication channel.
+With 37% of UK companies stating that email is the most important means of communication with their customer base, it’s a key channel for generating revenue.

 A company’s email list will become obsolete over time.
 This is due to people moving jobs, changing email providers, and using new email addresses.
 In fact, more than 22% of an email list goes bad within a year!

 This can leave businesses with more bounces than genuine subscribers, resulting in falls in delivery rates and a bad reputation.